addyosmani/backbone-fundamentals/backbone-fundamentals.md

 MyWorkflow.prototype.doStuff = function(){
   // instantiate multiple objects here.
   // set up event handlers for those objects.
-  // coordinate all of the objects in to a meaningful workflow.
+  // coordinate all of the objects into a meaningful workflow.
 };
 ```

 In this example, when the MenuItem with the right model is clicked, the `“menu:click:foo”` event will be triggered.
 An instance of the “MyWorkflow” object, assuming one is already instantiated, will handle this specific event and will coordinate all of the objects that it knows about, to create the desired user experience and workflow.

 An event aggregator and a mediator have been combined to create a much more meaningful experience in both the code and the application itself.
-We now have a clean separation between the menu and the workflow through an event aggregator.
-And we are still keeping the workflow itself clean and maintainable through the use of a mediator.
+We now have a clean separation between the menu and the workflow through an event aggregator and we are still keeping the workflow itself clean and maintainable through the use of a mediator.

 #####Pattern Language: Semantics